skkumarsparsh/SimpleWebScraper/README.md

 # SimpleWebScraper
 Simple Python Program for DBMS mini project

-It is a news article web scraper with a GUI made for my personal use :P
+It is a news article web scraper with a GUI created as a DBMS mini project but made for my personal use :P